 Pants/Shorts: All bottom-wear must be purchased from Educational Outfitters or the Lands' End School Site in the approved khaki and contain the appropriate logo.
-Shorts are to be as long as or longer than fingertip length, even on casual dress days.
+Shorts are to be as long as or longer than the width of a dollar bill from the knee.
 A black or brown belt must be worn with all pants or shorts.
 Shorts are not a part of the high school girls' dress code, but are allowed for middle school girls.

 SKIRTS

 Colors Plaid Gray

-Vendor ABC is the only vendor for plaid.
+Vendor Educational Outfitters is the only vendor for plaid.
 Lands' End is the only vendor for this gray ponte' knit.

 Logo Required No No